WATANAPEI/learning/README.md

 # learning
-## If you file terrible code please ignore it.
+## If you find terrible code please ignore it.